cjaredm/cjaredm.github.io/content/blog/2019-04-24-how-i-got-started/index.md

 ---
 title: How I Got Started
 date: "2019-04-24T22:12:03.284Z"
-description: "My story for how I got started as a developer"
 ---

 First, I spent a bunch of money I didn't have and received a BA in Philosophy.
 It was fun!
 Learned to think more logically and get new perspective...
 BUT didn't get me a job.
 Still fun though.